Bethesda Logo

 Bethesda Emblem

 Bethesda Softworks is the publisher of PC games, and Bethesda Game Studios is the developer.
 They are two different companies with separate logos.
-They have only a black inscription in common; the rest of the details are different.
-The publisher’s main mark is a black square with a white center, the same as on the logo of ZeniMax Media Inc. The video game developer can be recognized by the gear’s image, which in its art style resembles Fallout’s doors.
+They share only a black inscription; the rest of the details differ.
+The publisher’s main mark is a black square with a white center, identical to ZeniMax Media Inc.’s logo.
+The video game developer can be recognized by the gear’s image, which, in its art style, resembles Fallout’s doors.

 Bethesda Symbol

-There are inscriptions on both companies’ logos, but they are united only by the black and white palette.
+There are inscriptions on both companies’ logos, but they are united only by their black-and-white palette.
 For Bethesda Softworks, designers have chosen one of the most popular neo-grotesque fonts – Helvetica Bold.
-The Bethesda Game Studios name, in turn, comes from the Square 721 Extended geometric typeface.
+The Bethesda Game Studios name, in turn, is based on the Square 721 Extended geometric typeface.
 All letters are uppercase, angular, and sans serif.

 What does the Bethesda logo mean?